Can Babies Have Tylenol or Ibuprofen? Are They Safe To Use?

 • Fever suppression.
 This theory has more to do with fever than acetaminophen itself.
 It says that by suppressing fever, which is usually done with acetaminophen, we interfere with the brain’s normal immune development.
 This would make genetically susceptible children to develop ASD [12].
 It’s worth mentioning that this applies to mild to moderate fevers only.
 High fevers that won’t go down on their own do need to be treated with medications.

-What about studies on acetaminophen and autism spectrum disorder or attention deficit hyperactivity disorder?
+Studies on acetaminophen and autism spectrum disorder or attention deficit hyperactivity disorder

 A small study that compared 83 children with ASD against 83 children without ASD found that those given acetaminophen at 12-18 months of age or after the measles-mumps-rubella (MMR) vaccine were 8 times more likely to develop ASD later in life.
 No association was found for ibuprofen [17].